Preparing For Your Stay

 Pre-admission Phone Interview

 Prior to your admission to Good Samaritan Medical Center, you will receive a call from a patient registration representative who will gather information for your medical records and answer any general questions that you may have.
-If you have not heard from us two days before your admission, please call the patient registration office at 508-427-3049.
+If you have not heard from us two days before your admission, please call us at 508-427-2240

-Good Samaritan Medical Center encourages patients who are 18 years of age and older to complete a health care proxy form, which allows you to choose a health care agent - a person to speak on your behalf if you become incapable of taking part in planning your medical care.
+The situation may arise when you are unable to make your own health care decisions, or are unable to take part in planning your medical care because of an illness or injury.
+Good Samaritan Medical Center encourages patients who are 18 or older to complete a health care proxy form that allows you to designate a relative, friend or other person to make these decisions on your behalf.
 Massachusetts law requires that all patients be given the opportunity to complete a health care proxy form.

-Patient registration will provide you with the medical center's health care proxy brochure upon your admission.
+Patient registration will provide you with the hospital's health care proxy brochure upon your admission.
 If you would like to review a brochure prior to your admission, call the patient advocate at 508-427-3214.
-We encourage you to discuss this issue with your physician, nurse, social worker and those closest to you.
+We encourage you to discuss this issue with your physician, nurse, social worker, and closest relatives or friends.

 Parking is free of charge at Good Samaritan Medical Center in all lots marked Visitor Parking.